rav3ndust/i3-r3/README.md

 ## minimal and lightweight

 ![wiredWM desktop](imgs/wiredWM_flameshot1.png)
-###### minimal desktop and keyboard shortcuts quick efficiency. clickable icons are located at the bottom of the status bar for common tasks- for those unfortunate occasions where you have to reach for the mouse
+###### minimal desktop and keyboard-driven for quick efficiency. clickable icons are located at the bottom of the status bar for common tasks- for those unfortunate occasions where you have to reach for the mouse

 Easy to use and easily extensible.
 Takes up very little of precious system resources, and gives you a minimal but efficient keyboard-driven environment, so you can focus less on messing around with bells and whistles found on prominent desktop environments and focus more on the task at hand.
 It *is* a tiling window manager, and these sorts of WMs are well-loved for how efficient and extensible they can be.